-A successful campus community is composed of dedicated faculty, administration, staff and student members.
+A successful campus community is composed of dedicated faculty, administration, staff, and student members.
 Commitment comes from meaningful involvement and participation in the practices of SWOSU.
-SWOSU has organized and officially recognizes the SSC.
-Support staff includes employees that are not faculty, administrative officers or students.
+SWOSU has organized and officially recognizes the SSC which includes employees that are not faculty, administrative officers, or students.

 The SSC may make recommendations to the administration concerning matters that are in the best interest of SWOSU.
-Such recommendations shall be made to or through the Vice President for Administration and Finance.
+Such recommendations shall be made to or through the Vice President of Administration and Finance.

-Employees interested in obtaining additional information concerning the SSC are encouraged to contact their council representative or the Vice President for Administration and Finance.
+Employees interested in obtaining additional information concerning the SSC are encouraged to contact their council representative or the Vice President of Administration and Finance.